PennState/SCIMple-Identity/README.md

 **Over the next few weeks we will be adjusting package names and migrating tickets.**
 **For those using the library, your patience is appreciated.**

+**Issue tracking has been turned off for this project.
+All issues must be submitted** **against Apache's Jira issue tracker at https://issues.apache.org/jira/projects/SCIMPLE/issues.**

 # SCIM

 Penn State's Open Source JavaEE implementation of the Simple Cross-domain Identity